 3. Bad Shifter Bearing

-If the bearings around the gear shifter itself become worn, it will become too large a play in the gear lever to properly engage the gear completely.
+If the bearings around the gear shifter itself become worn, there will be too much play in the gear lever to engage the gear completely.
 If your shifter feels very loose, it may indicate worn bearings.

 When the gears aren’t pressed together securely, they can slip.
 Because of this, the car will drop into neutral while you are driving.